dasklarleo/MedFlamingo-mini/README.md

 # Flamingo mini

-Implementation of the `<a href="https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model" target="blank">`deepmind  Flamingo `</a>` vision-language model, which enables an existing language model with to understand visual input such as images or videos.
-The code is based on `<a href="https://github.com/lucidrains/flamingo-pytorch" target="blank">`Lucidrains implementation `</a>` of the perceiver resampler and the gated cross-attention layers, and utilizes pretrained vision and language models from `<a href="https://huggingface.co/" target="blank">` 🤗 Hugging Face `</a>`.
-At the moment there are two versions available, based on GPT-2 and OPT.
-They have been tested with openai CLIP vision encoders `openai/clip-vit-base-patch32` and `openai/clip-vit-large-patch14`.
+Medical fields implementation of the deepmind  Flamingo vision-language model.
+The code is based on Lucidrains implementation of the perceiver resampler and the gated cross-attention layers, and utilizes pretrained vision and language models from Huggingface.

+At the moment I am running and testing codes on the MIMIC data.

 (!)
 Note that this repo is work in progress and may be subject to breaking changes.

-- [X] ~~provide simple training script -> currently in a separate branch: https://github.com/dhansmair/flamingo-mini/tree/training~~
-- [X] demo training script with huggingface trainer: https://github.com/dhansmair/flamingo-mini/tree/main/training
+- [x] Add the medical vision and lm models
+- [ ] Report the detailed result
-- [ ] `<a href="https://huggingface.co/docs/transformers/v4.25.1/en/main_classes/pipelines" target="blank">`pipeline `</a>` integration
+- [ ] Move on other vision and LM models
-- [ ] create chatting demo
+- [ ] Model online

-## Demo

-A pretrained model is available at https://huggingface.co/dhansmair/flamingo-mini.
-You can find a demo of the model in `<a href="https://huggingface.co/spaces/dhansmair/flamingo-mini-cap" target="blank">`this hf space `</a>`.
-Disclaimer: This model was trained for image captioning on the `<a href="https://ai.google.com/research/ConceptualCaptions/" target="blank">`Conceptual Captions `</a>` dataset.
-In contrast, Deepmind's original flamingo models have been trained on huge interleaved image-text datasets which are not publicly accessible.
-Because of that, our model does not have the same few-shot capabilities, nor the exciting chatting abilities as the original.

-### Will there be a stronger pretrained model released?

-Unfortunately I don't have time at the moment to put more effort into model pretraining.
-For generative models that can ingest *single* images, there are other promising alternatives such as `<a href="https://huggingface.co/docs/transformers/main/model_doc/blip-2" target="blank">`BLIP-2 `</a>` which can already be used for inference/finetuning.
-The big selling point of Flamingo is the ability to handle interleaved vision-language data, but pretraining requires interleaved datasets, which we don't have at the moment.
-But apparently, Hugging Face is also working on replicating Flamingo: https://www.linkedin.com/posts/victor-sanh_multimodal-llm-deeplearning-activity-7038583909994885120-BjsF as well as LAION: https://laion.ai/blog/open-flamingo/

 ## Install